bboudre/SC-Project-Site/architecture.md

 **Arduino, WIFI module, and sensor are not compatible with each other for the goals of this project**
 * If troubleshooting works connect Arduino and web server to communicate with app
 * Otherwise research for a more efficient mechanism to detecting open/free parking spots
-* If we had the capital researched into making their own microcontroller design / or also go the route of Raspberry pi
+* If we had the capital, we could have researched into making our own microcontroller design / or also go the route of Raspberry pi

 # Design Architecture
 ## Project Overview